Accession in Real Estate: Definition & Types Explained

 Methods of acquisition:

-• Legal documentation: filing appropriate documents to secure property rights, which may involve surveying the land, amending property deeds, and complying with local zoning laws to avoid any disputes that may arise.
+- Legal documentation may involve filing appropriate documents to secure property rights, surveying the land, amending property deeds, and complying with local zoning laws to avoid disputes.

 Summary